 For this payment permission was given "to make an haut pas of the height of 14 feet" across the lane.
 The footbridge has long since disappeared, but the legal requirement for the payment of this quit-rent has been established as one of the City's traditions.

-This year's Ceremony will take place on Wednesday 1 June.
+This year's Ceremony took place on Wednesday 1 June.
 To see pictures of previous events, go to the Knollys Rose Photo Gallery.